 The Social Concerns Committee's purpose is to research, educate, and advocate on issues of social concern in the community, state, nation, and world.
 Social Concerns meets on the 4th Tuesday of each month at 7:00 PM.
 For any questions about the committee or the content of this page, please send us an email.

-Social Concerns Committee Projects and Programs
+Social Concerns Committee Ongoing Projects

-On the second Saturday of each month we sort donations of clothing and household items at the Shelterhouse Resale Store in the Kmart Plaza from 2-6 P.M.The proceeds of this store directly fund services of the local Shelterhouse, which provides shelter, legal advocacy, and counseling for victims of sexual assault or domestic violence.
+We support the Shelterhouse Resale Store by sorting donated clothing and household items each month.The proceeds of this store directly fund services of the local Shelterhouse, which provides shelter, legal advocacy, and counseling for victims of sexual assault or domestic violence.
 We invite adults and youth 10 years and older to volunteer for this effort.

 UCC Midland is part of the Interfaith Friends group which has been meeting for a little over a year.
 This organization includes members from various faith communities around Midland, including members from the Islamic Center, the Jewish faith, the Bahai tradition, Blessed Sacrament Church, The Church of Jesus Christ of Latter Day Saints, and Holy Family Episcopal Church, among others.
 The major project of this group to date is establishing the Foster Care Closet where children going into foster care can get essential clothing, bedding, and other items when they are removed from their homes.

 Funds from sale of donated books in Fellowship Hall raise money for Social Concerns initiatives.

 A recent UCC conversation on race included these suggestions for being an ally in anti-racism work (from Rev. Traci Blackmon, Ferguson, Missouri):

 Learn before you Leap.
 It is impossible to act in solidarity with those we are not willing to hear.
 Do not assume you understand another's pain.
 The manifestations of oppression differ and each must be acknowledged in its own right.